 are drawn from the

-PIM.cphrase that are delivered as working examples with the C-Phrase.
+PIM.cphrase that are delivered as working examples with C-Phrase.

-We recommend that you peruse these now to get an idea of what typical
+We recommend that you peruse these files to get an idea of what typical

 .cphrase files look like.

 idcannot start with a number or contain any special characters besides the underscore character '_'.

 config element is always root element in a .cphrase file.
 Its DTD-based definition is:

 <!ELEMENT config (table|view|command|report|empty|cascade|db_state|execute)*> <!ATTLIST config id CDATA #REQUIRED db CDATA #REQUIRED language CDATA #IMPLIED>